 Methalox differs from other propellants in that it can be produced even on Mars, opening the door for refueling “pit stops” on future space missions.
 It’s also cryogenic, which makes it particularly difficult to work with.
 But as Kyle Deck, the team’s operations lead explained, “We wanted to expose ourselves to the future of propulsion.
 Not to mention the blue flame looks a lot cooler.”

 “When I started at UCI, I felt a little lost.
-But I knew I wanted to work in aerospace, so I made it my mission to get the hands-on experience to do that,” reflects the team’s project manager, Noelle Camanyag.
-“Coming out of the UCI Rocket Project as a senior, I’ve gotten that and so much more, including making really good friends, challenging myself as a leader and growing as a person in general.
-It's been the most important part of my college experience, and the most memorable, for sure.”
+But I knew I wanted to work in aerospace, so I made it my mission to get the hands-on experience to do that,” reflects Noelle Camanyag, the team’s former project manager who graduated in 2024.
+“Coming out of the UCI Rocket Project, I got that and so much more, including making really good friends, challenging myself as a leader and growing as a person in general.
+It was the most important part of my college experience, and the most memorable, for sure.”

 Read more about the team.